We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 <portion of the whole> : <total number portions of the whole>

 Solution: There are 20 female students in the classroom.
 Meanwhile, the total number of students in the classroom is the sum of the number of male students and the number of female students.
-In total, there are 15 + 20 = 35 students in that classroom.
+There are 15 + 20 = 35 students in that classroom.

 Therefore, the ratio of female students to the total number of students in that classroom can be expressed as 20 : 35

 A proportion indicates that the two ratios are equal.
 In other words, proportions are equivalent ratios.
-Hence, if we say that ratios are proportional, we mean that those ratios are equal in values.
+Hence, if we say that ratios are proportional, we mean that those ratios are equal in value.

-It’s clearly seen that the ratios represent the same parts.
+It’s seen that the ratios represent the same parts.
 It implies that these ratios are equivalent.

 Hence, 1 : 2 = 2 : 4 is a proportion.

-You might have realized that proportions are kind of similar to the concept of equivalent fractions.
+You might have realized that proportions are similar to the concept of equivalent fractions.
 Indeed, proportions indicate equivalent fractions since we can write ratios in fractional form.

 Two ratios are proportional if they are equal.
-One way to determine if two ratios are equal is by converting them into fractional form and then using the cross-multiplication method which we discussed in the Fractions and Decimals reviewer.
+One way to determine if two ratios are equal is by converting them into fractional form and using the cross-multiplication method we discussed in the Fractions and Decimals review.

-Since the products are equal (both are equal to 4), then the ratios are equal.
+Since the products are equal (both equal to 4), the ratios are equal.
 Hence, the ratios are proportional.